nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 To switch the link layer mode, there are two possible options:

 1. On IGX Orin developer kits, you can switch that setting through the BIOS: [see IGX Orin documentation](https://docs.nvidia.com/igx-orin/user-guide/latest/switch-network-link.html).
-2. On any system with a ConnectX (including IGX Orin devkits), you can run the command below from a terminal (requires a reboot). `sudo ibdev2netdev -v` is used to identify the PCI address of the ConnectX (any of the two interfaces is fine to use), and `mlxconfig` is used to apply the changes.
+2. On any system with a ConnectX (including IGX Orin developer kits), you can run the command below from a terminal (this will require a reboot). `sudo ibdev2netdev -v` is used to identify the PCI address of the ConnectX (any of the two interfaces is fine to use), and `mlxconfig` is used to apply the changes.

    ```bash
    mlx_pci=$(sudo ibdev2netdev -v | awk '{print $1}' | head -n1)